Violet-capped woodnymph: Distribution and habitat

 The violet-capped woodnymph is found in eastern and southeastern Brazil from Bahia to Rio Grande do Sul, northeastern Argentina's Misiones Province, eastern Paraguay, and northern Uruguay.
 It inhabits the interior and edges of primary forest, scrublands, and suburban and urban parks and gardens.
 In elevation it ranges from sea level to 850 m.

 Behavior

 Movement

 The violet-capped woodnymph is a short-distance migrant but details are not known.
 It is found in Paraguay only in the non-breeding season.

 Feeding

 The violet-capped woodnymph forages for nectar at all levels of its habitat and from a very wide variety of flowering plants, shrubs, and trees.
 In addition to nectar it captures small insects by hawking from a perch and by gleaning from vegetation.

 Breeding

 The violet-capped woodnymph's breeding season spans from September to February.
 It makes a bowl nest of soft plant down and fibers with fern scales and lichen on the outside.
 It is typically placed on a horizontal branch or fork between 1.5 and 3 m above the ground.
-The female incubates the clutch of two eggs for about 15 days and hatching occurs 20 to 25 days after hatch.
+The female incubates the clutch of two eggs for about 15 days and fledging occurs 20 to 25 days after hatch.